JoseArias31/Git-and-GitHub/README.md

 -On GitHub click on settings
 -<>Developer settings
 -Personal Access Token
--Tokens (Classsic)
+-Tokens (Classic)
 -Click on Generate a personal access token
 -Type a note
--Set a experation time
+-Set a expiration time
 -Select a scope
 -Finally click on Generate Token
--On the sig in option, instead of clicking on sing in, we can select the Token option instead.
+-On the sign-in option, instead of clicking on sing in, we can select the Token option instead.